aklump/drupal_loft_core/documentation/source/permalink.md

 # Permalink or "Copy link" tab

-For users with the correct permissions a tab will be added to node pages, which when clicked copies a canonical link to the clipboard.
+For users with the correct permissions two tabs will be added to node pages, which when clicked copies a canonical link to the clipboard.
+The first tab _Copy link_ copies a canonical internal link (no domain), and should be used for page to page linking within the website.
+The second tab _Share link_ should be used links to embed in emails, social sharing, etc; outside of the website context, because it contains an absolute URL.

-## Absolute links

-By default the copy link is relative.
-To make the copied value absolute add the following to _settings.php_.

-    $config['loft_core.settings']['permalink_type'] = 'absolute';
+## Hide/show tabs by role

+Toggle the permissions as necessary to hide/show one or both tabs:

+    * loft_core access local link tab (Copy link)
+    * loft_core access permalink tab (Share link)

 ## Change tab label